 YANGON, Myanmar (AP) — For generations, Rohingya Muslims have called Myanmar home.
-Now, in what appears to be a systematic purge, they are, quite literally, being wiped off the map.
+Now, in what appears to be a systematic purge, the minority ethnic group is being wiped off the map.

 "This is the worst crisis in Rohingya history," said Chris Lewa, founder of the Arakan Project, which works to improve conditions for the ethnic minority, citing the monumental size and speed of the exodus.
 "Security forces have been burning villages one by one, in a very systematic way.
 And it's still ongoing."

 Using a network of monitors, Lewa and her agency are meticulously documenting tracts of villages that have been partially or completely burned down in three townships in northern Rakhine state, where the vast majority of Myanmar's 1.1 million Rohingya once lived.
 It's a painstaking task because there are hundreds of them, and information is almost impossible to verify because the army has blocked access to the area.
-Satellite imagery released by Amnesty International and Human Rights Watch, limited at times because of heavy cloud coverage, shows massive swaths of scorched landscape.
+Satellite imagery released by Human Rights Watch on Tuesday shows massive swaths of scorched landscape and the near total destruction of 214 villages.

-The Arakan Project has found that almost every tract of villages in Maungdaw township suffered some burning, and that all of Maungdaw has been almost completely abandoned by Rohingya.
+The Arakan Project said Tuesday that almost every tract of villages in Maungdaw township suffered some burning, and that almost all Rohingya had abandoned the area.

-Of the 21 Rohingya villages in Rathedaung, to the north, only five were not targeted.
+Sixteen of the 21 Rohingya villages in the northern part of Rathedaung township — in eight village tracts — were targeted.
 Three camps for Rohingya who were displaced in communal riots five years ago also were torched.

 Buthidaung, to the east, so far has been largely spared.
-It is the only township where security operations appear limited to areas where attacks by Rohingya militants, which triggered the ongoing crackdown, occurred.
+It is the only township where security operations appear limited to areas where the attacks by Rohingya militants, which triggered the ongoing crackdown, occurred.
+Separated from the other Rohingya townships by mountains, and with more Buddhists and more soldiers, Buthidaung has historically had fewer tensions.

 The Rohingya have had a long and troubled history in Myanmar, where many in the country's 60 million people look on them with disdain.